How did we get here?

 - The Finance Act (1986) introduced rules to reduce pension fund 'surpluses'.
 Whilst these surpluses did exceed the levels of funding required at that time, they also served as a buffer against future market uncertainty or static interest rates.

 - The Pensions Acts (1995 and 2004) introduced more stringent requirements for pension schemes to predict what will be needed at the current time to meet all obligations in the future.
 Regulators now require Defined Benefit pension schemes to evidence that they are meeting their obligations with as much certainty as possible, yet predictions over the long timescales involved are inherently highly uncertain and sensitive to input assumptions.
 The cost of providing this certainty has to be met by the present members paying in to the scheme.

 Demographic and structural factors

 - USS also experienced a prolonged period with little change; member contributions, for example, increased by 0.1% across a 36-year period.
-Arguably, this means it has been perhaps less prepared to adapt to a prolonged period of low interest rates than other pension schemes.
+Arguably, this means it was less prepared to adapt to the prolonged period of low interest rates nationally until 2022 than other pension schemes.